 The consortium consists of Pluspetrol (operator with a 72% working interest), EMESA (non-operator with a 10% working interest) and us (non-operator with an 18% working interest).
 In accordance with the terms of the bidding, all of the expenditures related to EMESA's working interest will be carried by Pluspetrol and us proportionately to our respective working interests and will be recovered through EMESA's participation in future potential production.
 We have committed to a minimum aggregate investment of US\$6.2 million for our working interest, which includes the work program commitment on both blocks during the first three years of the exploratory period.
-As of December 31, 2018, the remaining commitments in the Sierra del Nevado block for the first exploratory period amount to between US\$0.5 and US\$1.0 million at our working interest.
-There is no pending commitment in the Puelen block.
+As of December 31, 2019, we fulfilled the commitments in the Puelen and Sierra del Nevado Blocks and we are planning to relinquish them in 2020.